nginxinc/nginx-azure-workshops/labs/lab1/readme.md

 ### Setup your Azure Virtual Network, Subnets and Network Security Group

+<< Place Holder for a Network Diagram explaining network components being created in this section >>

 1. Create a virtual network (vnet) named `n4a-vnet` using below command.

     ```bash